bluehalo/ansible-role-nifi/README.md

     # specify -Djava.io.tmpdir in bootstrap.conf, default is unspecified
     #nifi_tmp_dir: /tmp

-    # Set this to true to enable remote debugging on port 8000
+    # Set this to true to enable remote debugging
     nifi_enable_remote_debugging: False
+    nifi_remote_debugging_port: 8000

     # whether to restart nifi after making changes; default is True, for a cluster you may wish to disable
     nifi_perform_restart: True